-- Students are required to contact a Student Advisor to help them to create an education plan that meets both their goals and the available time needed to complete the program. - Students will need access to a computer (a Mac computer is not recommended), the internet, and have a personal email account for correspondence.
-Additional supplies or equipment may be required for some courses.
-Please note: starting Fall 2014 NIC's Applied Business Technology programs have been
+- Contact an educational advisor to help create an education plan that meets your goals within the available time needed to complete the program. - You will need access to a computer (a Mac computer is not recommended), the Internet, and have a personal email account for correspondence.
+Additional supplies or equipment

-• Complete the Office Assistant I certificate
+Complete the Applied Business Technology - Office Assistant I certificate